 8. Wildlife Tours, Goa

 We know what you are thinking…”wildlife tours in Goa?”
 Stop thinking because there are loads of protected territories here, inhabited by animals of all shapes and sizes.
-Bhagwan Mahaveer Sanctuary and Mollem National Park, the famous Salim Ali Bird Sanctuary, Mhadei Wildlife Sanctuary, and Bondla Wildlife Sanctuary are some of these.
-A morning safari in winters is the best way to see regional animals and birds in their natural surroundings.
+Bhagwan Mahaveer Sanctuary and Mollem National Park, the famous Salim Ali Bird Sanctuary, Mhadei Wildlife Sanctuary and Bondla Wildlife Sanctuary are some of these.
+A morning safari in winters is the best way to see various animals and birds in their natural surroundings.

 9. Dolphin Spotting, Goa